While the storm clouds gather far across the sea

 Stand beside her, and guide her

 Through the night with a light from above

 This religiously popular line was added to the song in 1938.

 This line is popular among religious fans of the song.
 It seems to offer a poetic plea for God's guidance through difficult times.
 But the line was a late addition to the song, and Irving Berlin's own religious views are difficult to discern.

 Originally, Berlin used a different phrase in the song.
 The line he wrote in 1918 was, "Stand beside her and guide her to the right with a light from above."
 By 1938, however, "the right" had taken on political connotations that he wanted to avoid, so he replaced the line with the more familiar one we now sing.

-The couple’s daughter, Mary Ellin, recalled that the ecumenical couple tried to "pass down to their children the moral and ethical values common to all great religions.”
-Yet this was not tied to even a deist-type of spiritualism.
-As a result, according to Mary Ellin, all of the Berlins’ children inherited the agnosticism of their father.
+The couple's daughter, Mary Ellin, recalled that the ecumenical couple tried to "pass down to their children the moral and ethical values common to all great religions" (source).
+Yet this wasn't tied to even a deist-type of spiritualism.
+As a result, according to Mary Ellin, all of the Berlins' children inherited the agnosticism of their father.

 If you've ever seen the ocean, you can visualize this line.
 But do you know why the ocean is sometimes covered with foam?

 Well, the key ingredient is organic matter, such as decaying fish and plants that have risen toward the surface.
 These "surfactants" are stirred by the current, forming bubbles.
 As the current reaches the shore and the waves begin to break, these bubbles burst through the surface forming foam.